ethereum/requests-for-proposals/rfps/state-expiry-initial-implementation-and-spec-development.md

 ## Selection Criteria

-The selected vendor will have significant expertise in the areas necessary to meet the needs and requirements set forth in this RfP.
-Particularly:
+The selected vendor will *either* have significant expertise in the areas necessary to meet the needs and requirements set forth in this RfP **or** have sufficient base knowledge and expressed intent to learn.

+Areas of expertise that will be beneficial:

 ```
 Familiarity with the Ethereum "State" trie
 Familiarity with the EVM
+Familiarity with the concept of imposing economic bounds on the total state size
 ```

 The scope of this work is large enough that we will be preferring teams over individuals.
 Individuals are still encouraged to submit a proposal as there may be options available for collaboration.